Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 • Back deck - Add a rug, floor pillows and chairs or benches.
 And don't forget BBQ equipment.

-• Plant a herb garden in a vertical stand, or try a small veggie garden.
+• Plant a herb garden in a vertical stand, or a small veggie garden.
 Great options for organic food.

 Health Vibes - the backyard can be a sanctuary for lots of fun & laughter with friends